 Remanufacturing and refurbishing provided a significant cost benefit, enabling Public Health Wales to achieve value for money and reinvest some of the savings in the 6% new furniture, all stylish quality items made locally which will last longer and perform better than cheaper alternatives.
 It also saved PHW on removal and disposal costs for its old furniture.

-This project won the 2017 NHS Sustainability Awards for Leadership and Procurement and was Highly Commended/Runner up in the categories of Carbon and Reuse.
+This project won the 2017 Constructing Excellence in Wales Award for Value and a 2017 Green Apple International Award for Environmental Best Practice.
+It also won the 2017 NHS Sustainability Awards for Leadership and Procurement and was Highly Commended/Runner up in the categories of Carbon and Reuse.

 Remanufacturing and refurbishing breaks the cycle for government bodies of having to accept the lowest cost new items which locks them into an institutional aesthetic, poor styling, poor ergonomics, short lifetime and poor sustainability (as these items cannot be remanufactured).